KazBarker/SP25_DS5111_nrg6cb/README.md

 10|Nuvve Holding Corp.
 (NVVE)|15.1M|3.31|0.66|24.91

 ## Normalizing Raw CSV Files
+This process normalizes the raw data imports for `ygainers` and `wjsgainers`, producing a pair of CSV files with identical column names and formats.
+Normalized files are named `FILENAME_norm.csv`, and are saved to the same `files` directory where the original CSVs can be found.

 1. In the main repo directory, enter `make ygainers.csv` and `make wjsgainers.csv` to import the raw .csv data

 2. With the python environment activated (see **Setup Sequence** above) enter:
 	* `python bin/normalize_csv.py $FILE_PATH/ygainers.csv`
 	* `python bin/normalize_csv.py $FILE_PATH/wjsgainers.csv`

- `$FILE_PATH` can be replaced with `../files` here if desired.
-These commands produces normalized files for the datasets within the same `\files` directory where the original CSVs can be found.
-Normalized files will end in `_norm.csv`
+	* `$FILE_PATH` can be replaced with `../files` here if desired.